hashicorp/terraform/docs/resource-instance-change-lifecycle.md

     must mark these by including unknown values in the state objects.

-    The distinction between the _Initial_ and _Final_ planned states is that the initial one is created during Terraform Core's planning phase based on a possibly-incomplete configuration, whereas the final one is created during the apply step once all of the dependencies have already been updated and so the configuration should then be wholly known.
+    The distinction between the _Initial_ and _Final_ planned states is that the initial one is created during mnptu Core's planning phase based on a possibly-incomplete configuration, whereas the final one is created during the apply step once all of the dependencies have already been updated and so the configuration should then be wholly known.